amolrv/amolrv.github.io/_posts/2021-04-28-usecases-of-any-unit-nothing.md

 ## Nothing

-Nothing is non-open (final class) which can't be extended and its constructor is also private that means we can't create the object also.
+Nothing is a non-open (final) class that can't be extended, and its constructor is also private, which means you can't create an object of it.
-This is usually used to represent the return type of function which will always throw an exception.
+This is usually used to represent the return type of a function that will always throw an exception.
 The superclass of Nothing is Any.

 ```kotlin